strayMat/causal-ml-course/slides/event_studies.typ

   == Estimation of the effect of a treatment when data is:
   Aggregated: country-level data such as employment rate, GDP...
   #only(1)[
-    #figure(
-      image("img/event_studies/aggregation_units.svg", width: 50%)
+    #figure(image("img/event_studies/aggregation_units.svg", width: 50%))
-  )
   ]

-  #only((2,3, 4, 5))[
+  #only((2, 3, 4, 5))[
     Longitudinal: multiple time periods (or repeated cross-sections)...
   ]
   #only(2)[
-    #figure(
-      image("img/event_studies/multiple_time_periods.svg", width: 50%)
+    #figure(image("img/event_studies/multiple_time_periods.svg", width: 50%))
-  )
   ]

-  #only((3,4, 5))[
+  #only((3, 4, 5))[
     With multiple aggregated units: countries, firms, geographical regions...
   ]
   #only(3)[
     #figure(
       image("img/event_studies/geographic_units.png", width: 40%),
-      caption: [Figure from @degli2020can]
+      caption: [Figure from @degli2020can],
     )
   ]

   #only((4, 5))[
     Staggered adoption of the treatment: units adopt the policy/treatment at different times...
   ]
-  #only((4))[

-   #figure(
+  #only(4)[

-      image("img/event_studies/staggered_adoption.svg", width: 40%),
+    #figure(image("img/event_studies/staggered_adoption.svg", width: 40%))
-   )
   ]

   #only(5)[
     This setup is known as
     #set align(center)
     == #alert[Panel data, event studies, longitudinal data, time-series data.]
   ]
 ]

 #slide(title: "Examples of event studies")[

+  === Archetypal questions

   - Did the new marketing campaign had an effect on the sales of a product?

   - Did the new tax policy had an effect on the consumption of a specific product?

   - Did the guidelines on the prescription of a specific drug had an effect on the practices?

+  #pause
+  === Modern examples

+  - What is the effect of the extension of Medicaid on mortality? @miller2019medicaid

+  - What is the effect of Europe’s protected area policies (_Natura 2000_) on vegetation cover and on economic activity? @grupp2023evaluation

+  - Which policies achieved major carbon emission reductions? @stechemesser2024climate ]

+#slide(title: "Setup: event studies are quasi-experiment")[

+  #def_box(title: "Quasi-experiment")[
+    A situation where the treatment is not randomly assigned by the researcher but by nature or society. #linebreak() It should introduce _some_ randomness in the treatment assignment: enforcing treatment exogeneity, ie. ignorability (ie. unconfoundedness).
   ]

-#slide(title: "Setup: event studies are quasi-experiment")[
-  - #link("https://en.wikipedia.org/wiki/Quasi-experiment", "Quasi-experiment"): a situation where the treatment is not randomly assigned by the researcher but by nature or society.

-  - Should introduces some randomness in the treatment assignment: enforcing treatment exogeneity, ie. ignorability (ie. unconfoundedness).
   //#TODO causal diagram with times
+  #pause
   == Today: Three quasi-experimental designs for event studies

-  - Reminder on difference-in-differences
+  - Reminder on difference-in-differences.

-  - Synthetic control method: balancing method (similar to propensity score weighting)
+  - Synthetic control method: data-driven method to find appropriate control units.

-  - Conditional DID: doubly robust method combining outcomes and treatment models
+  - Conditional DID: doubly robust method combining outcomes and treatment models.

-  #pause
-  - Methods without controls: if we have time
+  - Methods without controls: if we have time.
 ]